UBC-MDS/ds-toolbox/chapters/en/slides/module7/module7_04.md

 # Advanced JupyterLab tips and tricks

 Notes:

-In this module we will present an assortment of intermediate techniques that can help you be more efficient when working in JupyterLab.
+In this slide deck, we will present a number of advanced techniques that can help you be more productive when using JupyterLab.

 ---